yuyichao/explore/julia/new_gc/bit_swap.md

 * Mark bit:

     This bit means that the object is live.
-During the mark phase, this either mean the object is old and should be ignore, or it is already visited by the GC.
+During the mark phase, this either means that the object is old and should be ignore, or it is already visited by the GC.
     (When we are using the new mark bit for marking, we may also refer to this bit as the original mark bit for clarity.)

 * Next mark bit: